CSanders000/azure-network-protocols/README.md

 <img src=https://github.com/CSanders000/azure-network-protocols/assets/161166823/a2b39916-1efd-4cc0-a4a1-8338fc7f22da"/>
 </p>
 <p>
-Next we will observe Secure Shell activity.
+Next, we will observe Secure Shell activity.
 To start we will type ssh into our search bar, and observe there is no traffic.
-In the command prompt to "secure shell" into VM2 we will type "ssh (username for VM2)@(VM2's private IP address)" and hit enter.
+In the command prompt to "secure shell" into VM2, we will type "ssh (username for VM2)@(VM2's private IP address)" and hit enter.
 This will initiate the protocol and we will see traffic between our virtual networks.
-It will ask us if we want to continue which we will say yes.
+It will ask us if we want to continue and we will say yes.
 We will then type in the password for VM2.
-Once connected, everything we type into ssh will show traffic because VM1 is communicating with VM2 to tell it what letters we're typingt.
+Once connected, everything we type into SSH will show traffic because VM1 is communicating with VM2 to tell it what letters we're typing.
 If we type any commands we will see an increased amount of traffic.
 After observing, we can exit Secure Shell by typing "exit" and pressing enter.
 </p>
 <br />